Caltex: Since 2022

 In November 2019, Chevron announced that it would re-enter the Australian downstream market with the acquisition of Puma Energy's Australian operations via its subsidiary Chevron Australia Downstream, with the acquisition completed in July 2020.
 The acquisition also included smaller brands such as Gull and Choice Petroleum which were owned by Puma.

 In early 2022, after the Caltex brand was no longer exclusive to Ampol (non-exclusivity period), Chevron began to relaunch Caltex in Australia with the opening of new Caltex stations or rebranding from existing Puma service stations.

 The relaunched Caltex uses Techron in line with other Chevron Corporation and Caltex stations globally.
 The Caltex brand is solely used by Chevron Australia since 2023.
 In early 2023, 17 Puma stations in the Northern Territory and northern Western Australia were sold to South Australian-based OTR, with Caltex fuel to be supplied at these stations.

 Early in 2024, Chevron finalised an agreement to purchase most of Viva Energy's Coles Express-branded outlets in South Australia.
 That followed a Viva undertaking made to the Australian Competition and Consumer Commission to dispose of 25 Coles Express outlets in South Australia as part of Viva's acquisition of the OTR stores from Peregrine Corporation.
 In exchange, Viva received 13 Chevron sites located in Queensland, New South Wales and Western Australia.

 Cambodia

 Texaco marketed lubricants began to be sold in Cambodia in 1924.
 Caltex Cambodia Limited was incorporated in 1995, with the first service station opened in Pochentong, Phnom Penh in 1996.
 The first Star Mart store in Cambodia opened the following year in 1997.
 The company changed its name to Chevron (Cambodia) Limited in 2008, with the Caltex brand still remaining in use.

 Hong Kong

 In October 2005, Caltex Oil Hong Kong Limited changed its name to Chevron Hong Kong Limited.
 As of November 2022, there are 32 Caltex stations in the territory.

+On 13 February 2026, A Thai petroleum company Bangchak acquired 100% of Chevron's Hong Kong fuel business for $270 million.
+However, the brand name "Caltex" is still used under the license.